 This movie is indeed the proverbial onion.
 The story here has layers, and only after sitting through the first hour of the film is the viewer rewarded as the layers seriously begin to peel away to what we see as being the heart of the story.
 Blade Runner, named “K” (Ryan Gosling), is on an assignment to “retire” an older model of replicant.
 It seems like a simple enough mission, but as he tries to close this case he inadvertently stumbles on to something that will lead him on a case so big it could quite literally have earth-shaking repercussions.
 The course of his investigation has him meeting a variety of unusual people, including a visit with the character Gaff from the first Blade Runner film (Edward James Olmos returning to the part).
 His journey finally lands him on the doorstep of Rick Deckard himself (Harrison Ford), who also ends up becoming a part of this mission that K has been assigned.

-Another aspect to this movie is the incredible story.
+Another aspect of this movie is the incredible story.
 As the movie progressed my first thought was to regard this movie as an onion with all of its layers.
-However by 2/3 in to the film all of all of those earlier thoughts were sort of washed away.
-Instead it started to feel like a painting, and my nose was right up against the painting, and as the film progressed I would take a step backwards and see more as the painting started to come in to focus.
+However, by 2/3 into the film all of those earlier thoughts were sort of washed away.
+Instead, it started to feel like a painting, and my nose was right up against the painting, and as the film progressed I would take a step backward and see more as the painting started to come in to focus.
 Blade Runner 2049 is much the same way with its story.

 Another element of this movie that helps to make it a worthy successor to Blade Runner is the haunting electronic music by Benjamin Wallfisch and Hans Zimmer.
 As magnificent as Vangelis’ score was for Blade Runner, Zimmer and Wallfisch take it a step further, and yet never stray outside of the box as set forth by Vangelis.
 With solid acting, a very mysterious and strong storyline, gorgeous production values, and outstanding music, it’s no wonder why people who have seen advanced screenings of this film have been praising it so enthusiastically.
 Yes, Blade Runner 2049 is like looking at a Monet painting.
 If you’re up close you’ll see some pretty colors, but that’s all you’ll get out of it.
 It’s not until you back up regularly and then over time does the painting come in to focus.
 Having the patience to watch this movie from the start will yield its own rewards, and even take you on a ride of unsuspecting twists and turns.
 With all of its rich production values and deep storytelling, Blade Runner 2049 will go down in history as one of the best science fiction art films of all time.